rombrew/phobia/doc/MachineTuning.md

 ## Speed loop

-Automatically tune speed loop PIFD regulator gains based on damping percentage.
-Reasonable values are from 20 to 200.
+You can automatically tune speed loop PID regulator gains based on damping percentage.
+Reasonable values are from 50 to 200.

 	(pmc) reg pm.s_damping <pc>